 Each case and each person is different, so I can't make any generalizations.
 One

-study shows magnesium citrate and magnesium chelate are better absorbed, but red
+study shows citrate and chelate are better absorbed, but red

 Magnesium citrate found more bioavailable than other Magnesium